With brazen assault on election, Trump prompts critics to warn of a coup

 “If this were a coup attempt, it’s perhaps the most bungled way to go about that I could imagine,” Chin said.
 “If Trump is really trying to stay in office after Jan.
 20, he needs to be doing more than begging the Georgia secretary of state on Jan.
 2 to do something.”

-Naunihal Singh, a political scientist at the Naval War College, said that Trump’s blatant attempts to browbeat state officials and judges have succeed foremost in revealing his own weak hand.
+Naunihal Singh, a political scientist at the Naval War College, said that Trump’s blatant attempts to browbeat state officials and judges have succeeded foremost in revealing his own weak hand.

 “The reason I don’t want to call it a coup is that it shifts the attention to the military,” said Singh, the author of “Seizing Power: The Strategic Logic of Military Coups.”
 “Everything he’s doing is precisely because of all his enablers.”